admin

 African continent

 Eco-touring or giving back trips have become popular, as have mission trips to developing and underserved countries.
-Both types of travel can enrich the lives of the travelers and give a vacation experience.
+Both types of travel can enrich the lives of the travelers and provide a unique vacation experience.
+For instance, exploring resorts in phu quoc vietnam, offers not only relaxation but also the opportunity to contribute to sustainable tourism efforts in the region.
 But before boarding the plane that you booked through Jettly, experts say don’t forget pre-travel care and immunizations.

 Emory’s TravelWell clinic, located at Emory University Hospital Midtown, provides pre-travel care before journeying abroad, including a travel health education, immunizations, as well as medications, if illness occurs while traveling.
 The clinic also offers post-travel care, if needed, once back home.